 GOING SOMEWHERE?
 Important Safety Tips before Traveling

-With Summer nearing it's end, many of you may be planning some travel in the next few weeks.
+With fall/winter, so comes the holiday's and many of you may be planning some travel in the next few months.
 Whenever you plan on being away from home, even if it's only for a long weekend...Austin Plumbing has a few important safety tips for you to follow.
 Afterall, an ounce of prevention is worth a pound of cure, and we know first hand!
 We get many calls from frantic clients who sadly come home to a big mess that many times could have been avoided.

 Simply follow these few safety tips before you travel: